acino/jump-source/README.md

 ### Jumping to the closest index file

-1. Open a source file och test file.
+1. Open a file inside a folder with an index file.
 2. Open the command palette with Ctrl + Shift + P and choose the Jump to index file command.
 You may also use the keyboard shortcut Ctrl + O I.

 The extension will jump to the index file of the current folder.
 If the active file is in the test sub folder it will jump to the index file in the parent folder.